RohitChaturvedi05/interview-preparation/Typescript.md

 ### <a>What is the difference between union and intersection types?</a>

-Union types (|) represent values that can be one of several types, while intersection types (&) combine multiple types into one.
+`Union` types (`|`) represent values that can be one of several types.
+For example, a variable with type string | number can hold either a string or a number.

+`Intersection` types (`&`) combine multiple types into one, requiring an object to fulfill all the properties of each type.
+For example, if you have type A & B, the resulting type must have all properties from both A and B.
 Example:

 ```typescript